Cao Hong: Fall from grace

-In the past, when Cao Pi was still a youth, he once asked Cao Hong for a loan, but the stingy Cao Hong rejected him.
+In the past, when Cao Pi was still a youth, he once asked Cao Hong for a loan, however, Cao Hong was naturally stingy and cherished his money, so he refused the request.
 Later, when Cao Pi was Cao Cao's heir apparent, he once asked Cao Hong to donate 100 rolls of silk but Cao Hong refused.
 Cao Pi bore a grudge against Cao Hong because of this.
 After Cao Pi became emperor, he found an opportunity to take revenge against Cao Hong.
 In one incident, when Cao Hong's retainers committed crimes, Cao Pi used the incident as an excuse to accuse Cao Hong of negligence and had him imprisoned to await execution.
 When his ministers tried to persuade him to spare Cao Hong, Cao Pi refused to listen.

 Apparently, Cao Hong had previously offended Cao Zhen, another relative of Cao Cao who also served as a general in Wei.
 In 224, when Cao Zhen returned from a campaign, Cao Pi ordered Wu Zhi to host a banquet in his residence in Cao Zhen's honour.
 During the banquet, Wu Zhi instructed actors to put up a skit to make fun of Cao Zhen and Zhu Shuo (朱鑠), who were fat and thin respectively.
 Cao Zhen was enraged and he shouted at Wu Zhi, "Are you and your men seeking a fight with me and my men?"
 Cao Hong and Wang Zhong egged Wu Zhi on by saying, "If you want to make the General (Cao Zhen) admit that he is fat, you have to show that you're thin."
 Cao Zhen drew his sword, glared at them and said, "I'll kill whoever dares to mock me."
 When Cao Hong got into trouble later, Cao Zhen told Cao Pi, "If Cao Hong is to be executed, he'll definitely say something nasty about me."
 Cao Pi replied, "I'll deal with him myself.
 Why do you need to worry?"

 Cao Pi's mother, Empress Dowager Bian, intervened and scolded her son, "If not for what Zilian did at Liang (梁) and Pei (沛), you wouldn't have made it to where you are today."
 She also told Cao Pi's empress, Guo Nüwang, "If Cao Hong dies today, tomorrow I'll make the Emperor remove you from your position as Empress."
 The empress then tearfully pleaded with Cao Pi several times to spare Cao Hong.
 Cao Pi finally agreed to spare Cao Hong, but stripped him of his appointments and titles and confiscated his properties.
 After Empress Dowager Bian intervened again, Cao Pi reluctantly returned Cao Hong his properties but did not restore him to his former positions.
 Upon learning that Cao Pi had pardoned him, Cao Hong was so overjoyed that he wrote a memorial to the emperor to express his remorse and said he would spend the rest of his life behind the walls of his home.